AashrayAnand/blog-content/hugo/content/posts/8-bits-only-lets-build-a-router-part-1.md

 ---
+author: "Aashray"
+include_toc: true
+description: "A few words here and there about what I'm up to."
-title: "8 Bits Only: Lets Build A Router Part 1"
+title: "Lets Build A Router Part 1"
 date: 2021-10-31T17:15:06-07:00
 draft: false
 ---

-#### Today I’m going to describe the first steps of how I set up a virtual router, to connect multiple private local access networks of virtual machines together, and eventually, to the Internet.
+***Today I’m going to describe the first steps of how I set up a virtual router, to connect multiple private local access networks of virtual machines together, and eventually, to the Internet.***

-Obviously, we first need to understand, what is a router?
-It’s something we all have in our homes, but in the eyes of most, is just a magical tunnel to the Internet.
+*Obviously, we first need to understand, what is a router?
+It’s something we all have in our homes, but in the eyes of most, is just a magical tunnel to the Internet.*

 ![your router visualized gif](https://media.giphy.com/media/IWp7xsHXRjOZ1hsg5y/giphy.gif)